imbacraft/htmlcss/README.md

 ## Description

 This is a training project for practicing HTML and CSS.
-I had an image file imported to figma.com and I tried to re-create it precisely, pixel-to-pixel, using HTML and CSS.
+I had .sketch file imported to figma.com and I tried to re-create it precisely, pixel-to-pixel, using HTML and CSS.